Anderson self-localization of light in pair plasmas: Localization of an EM wave already inside pair plasma: the wave equation approach

+This solution represents a plane wave with the wave vector $k$, which should be confined to take values $k \in \left( -25000, 25000\right]$ (in solid state physics terminology this corresponds to the lowest Brillouin zone).
+Now once the disorder is switched on, we anticipate that the higher is the initial wave vector $k$, the stronger the localization effects will be.

-We chose $\lambda = t/5000$ for $0<t<5000$, to turn the disorder on adiabatically.
-At $t=0$ we choose \be E = \cos \left(2 \pi k_0 n/500 \right),\ee with $n$ labelling the sites of the lattice, varying from $1$ to $500$, and we choose $k_0=200$.
-This choice of $k_0$ ensures that the initial wave length of the wave is short enough for the wave to be localized at the end of the process.
-The initial condition for $\partial_t E$ is chosen to correspond to the wave \rf{eq:iniw} propagating to the right.
+To see strong localization effects, at $t=0$ we choose \be A_x = \cos \left(2 \pi k_0 x/50000 \right),\ee with $x$ varying from $1$ to $50000$, with the choice $k_0=1000$.
+This choice of $k_0$ ensures that the initial wave length of the wave is short enough for the wave to be localized at the end of the process and still long enough to contain $50$ lattice sites, which should be sufficient to approximate the behavior of the wave equation continuous in space.
+The initial condition for $\partial_t A$ at $t=0$ is chosen as $\omega_{k_0} \sin\left(2 \pi k_0 x/50000\right),$ to conform to the equation \rf{eq:inicondition} at $k=k_0$.

-We plot the resulting function $E(x)$ at the final time $t=5000$, as shown in Fig.~\ref{LocalizationAugust17}.
+We solve the equation \rf{eq:discreteequation} numerically for $0<t<50000$ by implementing the 4th order Runge-Kutta method with the time step $\delta t= 0.01$.
+We plot the resulting function $A(x) \equiv A_x$ at the final time $t=50000$, as shown in Fig.~\ref{LocalizationAugust17}.
 We see that the initial plane wave \rf{eq:iniw} breaks up into ``lumps", just as we anticipated.
 Now every solution of the eigenstate equation \rf{eq:eigen1} is localized nearby a randomly chosen site of the lattice.
-The wave, after disorder is adiabatically turned on, is a linear combination of several of these eigenstates, the ones whose spectrum lies in the window $\delta \omega \sim \dot \lambda$ around the main frequency which adiabatically evolved from the frequency of the initial wave $\omega_0 = c k_0$.
-Since the spectrum of $\omega$ is continuous, even if $\dot \lambda \ll 1$, quite a few of the eigenstates contribute to the function $E$.
+The wave, after disorder is adiabatically turned on, is a linear combination of several of these eigenstates, the ones whose spectrum lies in the window $\delta \omega \sim \dot \eta$ around the main frequency which adiabatically evolved from the frequency of the initial wave $\omega_{k_0}$.
+Since the spectrum of $\omega$ is closely spaced, even in the regime of $\dot \eta \ll 1$ quite a few of the eigenstates contribute to the function $A(x)$.
 That's why it looks like a combination of a number of the localized ``lumps".